vindarel/lisp-journey/content/pythonVSlisp.md

 That being said, my 2 cents since you ask:

-- I think the CL world missed the web bandwagon for some time ([common-lisp.net](http://common-lisp.net/) was horrible for some years), but that's being fixed.
+- I think the CL world missed the web bandwagon for some time ([common-lisp.net](http://common-lisp.net/) was horrible for some years), but that's been fixed.
 - an enormous code-base existed before GitHub.
 - we missed visually nice, practical content on the web, even though there are many books.
 It's a bit better now.
 - CL missed a package manager for some time behind other languages, that's now fixed.
-- I reckon CL is still quite hard for the web, it doesn't have a killer web framework (though maybe [Weblocks](http://40ants.com/weblocks/quickstart.html) soon©, an isomorphic web framework), hence no hype.
+- I reckon CL is still quite hard for the web, it doesn't have a killer web framework (though maybe [Weblocks](http://40ants.com/weblocks/quickstart.html), [CLOG](https://github.com/rabbibotton/clog) or [ISSR](https://github.com/interactive-ssr/hunchenissr) soon©, all isomorphic web frameworks), hence no hype.
 - CL seems to be used for big, non-trivial projects, hence it gets no easy hype.
 - CL has no entity doing marketing today.
 We saw the Common Lisp foundation pairing with sponsors recently.
 It *did* receive a lot of